 Learning how to handle your child’s emotions can be tough as a parent.
 Parents often realize that they weren’t taught at a young age to identify and cope with strong emotions.
 It can be difficult to see your child having big feelings and not knowing how to handle them.

-Cornelia Maude Spelman, a licensed clinical social worker, has written a great book series to help you teach emotional awareness to your child; however, if this book series doesn’t work for you, don’t give up hope, just try something new.
+Cornelia Maude Spelman, MSW and former therapist, has written a great book series to help you teach emotional awareness to your child; however, if this book series doesn’t work for you, don’t give up hope, just try something new.
 Her book series, The Way I Feel, focuses on one emotion per book.
 Each book explores reasons to feel that emotion, and ways to cope with it.
 In addition, the books begin with a page for caregivers on how hard it can be to watch your child have big feelings, and how to handle it as a parent.
 Some emotions covered include: fear, anger, worried, jealous, and proud.

 For example, in When I Feel Sad, the main character is a guinea pig that is struggling with feeling sad.
 The guinea pig explains different situations that make him sad, from minor situations like not getting something he wants, to more serious situations like missing a grandparent or losing a pet.
 The guinea pig talks about how sadness is a cloudy tired feeling that he doesn’t like and wants to go away.
 The book acknowledges that everybody feels sad sometimes, and that you won’t stay sad forever.